Profile Bayesian Optimization for Expensive Computer Experiments: Conclusion

 Our aim was to identify the profile optima (Eq.~\ref{eq:definetx}) of a deterministic black-box computer simulation over the full support of a single control parameter ($x^\star\in\mathcal{X}^\star$) given a limited evaluation budget.
 Traditional Bayesian optimization is not designed to explore the full control parameter space, making it ill-equipped for profile optimization.
 Prior work on profile optimization was limited to two-dimensional functions and similarly tended to over-exploit near global optima.
 We proposed a novel two-stage surrogate-informed acquisition method, termed profile Bayesian optimization.
 The first step forces exploration of $\mathcal{X}^\star$ by identifying the $x^\star$ with the largest uncertainty in the surrogate's estimation of $T(x^\star)$.
 The second step selects nuisance parameter values by maximizing profile expected improvement along the chosen slice.
 Our two-stage approach is feasible in higher dimensions and is compatible with nonstationary DGP surrogates, which can provide superior predictions of complex functions.
 Our procedure performed favorably on various synthetic examples, improving upon space-filling designs as well as existing BO and profile optimization methods.
 On our motivating computer experiment, our procedure provided a useful estimate of the profile optima from only 150 simulator evaluations.

 There are several interesting avenues for future research in this area.
-Our methodology is designed for functions that have a unique profile optimum for each $x^\star$.
-Functions with non-unique profile optima will likely warrant adaptations to our current methodology; we leave this as an avenue for future work.
+Our methodology is designed for functions that have a unique profile optimum for each $x^\star$ (i.e., each diffuser length, or $x^\star$ ``slice'', should have one optimal design, or global optimum in $\mathcal{X}^{-\star}$).
+For functions with non-unique global optima for any value of $x^\star$, our methodology is designed to identify the minimum attainable response value but not necessarily explore all $\mathbf{x}^{-\star}$ values that produce that same minimum for a particular $x^\star$.
+Ensuring exploration of multiple global optima for a particular $x^\star$ will likely require adaptations to our current methodology; we leave this as an avenue for future work.

 There is also potential to improve our modified tricands procedure, particularly in the allocation of fringe candidates.
-In our tests, we set fringe candidates to be placed at 90\% of the distance to the boundary.
+In our examples, we set fringe candidates to be placed at 90\% of the distance to the boundary.
 This gets close to corners and borders, but it avoids placing candidates squarely on the boundary.
 If the profile optima is found in a corner, our candidates could struggle to find them quickly.
 Additionally, as input dimension increases (beyond what we considered here), tricands may become computationally infeasible and suboptimal in their coverage.
 In these cases, adaptations like Voronoi candidates \citep{wycoff2025voronoi} may be necessary.
+Moreover, it is worth investigating the selection of appropriate starting design sizes and acquisition budgets.
+We followed standard procedures in our exercises ($n=5d$ or $n=10d$ with $m=3n$), but convergence was often achieved before we reached the end of our designs.

-In our nonstationary test functions, we noticed an interesting phenomenon: our more flexible DGP surrogates, although offering the best accuracy, suffered from low coverage.
-This is worthy of investigation; perhaps there are better ways to estimate uncertainty in $\hat{T}(x^\star)$.
-Our approach, based on the empirical distribution of minimums obtained from joint posterior samples, is contingent upon having a sufficient number of posterior samples to adequately cover the tails of the posterior.
-Increasing the number of posterior samples from the 1,000 that we used may improve the uncertainty estimates.
-We suspect this trend appeared with the DGP surrogates since more flexible models are likely to have ``peakier'' optima that might be missed with smaller sample sizes.
+In our nonstationary test function, we noticed an interesting phenomenon: our more flexible DGP surrogates, although offering the best accuracy, suffered from low coverage.
+We suspect that increasing the number of posterior samples used to estimate $T(x^\star)$ could improve the coverage, but the runtime required to generate these samples increases exponentially and becomes nearly infeasible.
+We provide further evidence and discussion in Supplement~\ref{supp:time}.
+Alternative solutions require further investigation.